 However, it's not as common for women to smoke in public in Iran.
 Yet many of them do, especially in Tehran where this is totally acceptable, but it might be surprising for locals in smaller cities.

 You can buy cigarets, at a really cheap price, in most groceries, supermarkets, and at the small kiosks in the streets.
 Most occidental brands can be found, while "Bahman" is a typical Iranian brand.

-Whether you are a smoker or not, you might appreciate smoking "ghelyoun" in Iran.
+Whether you are a smoker or not, you might appreciate smoking "Ghelyoun" in Iran.
 Ghelyoun is the name in Farsi for water-pipes, also called "Hookah".
-It contains flavored tobacco, at different tastes, from mulberry to watermelon, and is usually served with tea and rock candy.
-It's truly part of the Iranian culture to share ghelyoun between friends or family, at some restaurants and even picknicks.
+It contains flavoured tobacco, at different tastes, from mulberry to watermelon, and is usually served with tea and rock candy.
+It's truly part of the Iranian culture to share Ghelyoun between friends or family, at some restaurants and even picknicks.

-Also, note that whereas it can be called "shisha" in some countries, this word has bad connotations in Iran, and it's preferable not to use it - it means metamfetamine (crystal) in Perisan!
+Also, note that whereas it can be called "shisha" in some countries, this word has bad connotations in Iran, and it's preferable not to use it - it means metamfetamine (crystal) in Persian!

-In short, there is no specific restriction to smoking in Iran.
-It’s authorized in most cafes and restaurants, where can also be served the traditional ghelyoun.
+In short, there is no specific restriction on smoking in Iran.
+It’s authorized in most cafes and restaurants, where can also be served the traditional Ghelyoun.